bethandtownes/bishop-machine-learning-solution/README.md

 # bishop-machine-learning-solution

-Solution to exercises to Bishop Machine learning book.
+Solution to exercises to Bishop Machine learning book. lyxmain.pdf is the whole write up.